danshaww/code-snippets/snippets/linux/scripting/variables.md

+# Variables

-# Returning a value from a sub-script using echo
+## Returning a value from a sub-script using echo

-##Calling Script
+> Calling Script
 VMID=$(modules/get-next-vmid.sh)

-##Sub Script
+> Sub Script
 NextVMID=$(( $LatestVMID + 1 ))
 echo $NextVMID

-# Get variable on script execution
+## Get variable on script execution
-#Variables
 ID=$1

-#If ID is not set, script will ask for ID
-if [ -z "$VMID" ]
+> If ID is not set, script will ask for ID if [ -z "$VMID" ] then
-then
     echo ""